 The Sayra and Neil Meyerhoff Center for Families, Children and the Courts creates cutting-edge models of family law education that prepare law students and attorneys to address the complex issues in family law cases from a holistic, therapeutic perspective.

 Post-J.D.
-Certificate in Family Law – CFCC, with a distinguished group of family law attorneys, judges and family law faculty, developed and now administers the nation’s first and only Post-J.D.
+Certificate in Family Law – CFCC, with a distinguished group of family law attorneys, judges and family law faculty, developed the nation’s first and only Post-J.D.
 Certificate in Family Law.
-It is an online, practice-oriented program designed to prepare new and experienced attorneys for the many legal and nonlegal issues that arise in the practice of family law.
+It served as an online, practice-oriented program designed to prepare new and experienced attorneys for the many legal and nonlegal issues that arise in the practice of family law.

 CFCC Student Fellows Program I and II – As part of our mission to educate future family law attorneys and to model best practices in family law based on CFCC’s underlying theoretical foundations, CFCC offered a 3-credit, experiential course in the Fall semester that provided University of Baltimore law students with a first-hand understanding of the ways that families and the family justice system interact.
 Students were offered the option to continue their experiential project in the Spring semester, where they were able to choose between earning 1 or 2 credits.